 This type of finishing media, however, varies in terms of the nature of the binder that is used, the hotness of firing, and the percentage of abrasive that is added.

 This type of media is generally preferred because of its availability in various forms and dimensions, as we as its low cost of purchase.

 - Porcelain: Non-abrasive porcelain finishing media can perform extremely good surface finishing of workpieces at very little cutting rate.
-They mostly come in handy in light deburring processes as we as in the brightening of metal surfaces.
+They mostly come in handy in light deburring processes as well as in the brightening of metal surfaces.

 - Light-cutting ceramic finishing media: They are a perfect fit for carrying out quick, light deburring of steel and die-cast workpieces.
-They take long before they wear out, making them extremely favoured by most users.
+They take long before they wear out, making them extremely favored by most users.

 - Fast-cutting ceramic finishing media: These are available in several variants, distinguishable mostly by their abrasive composition percentage.
-They mostly used where large amounts of workpieces need to be removed in relatively short cycles or when workpieces require a significant limitation in cycle time.
+They are mostly used where large amounts of workpieces need to be removed in relatively short cycles or when workpieces require a significant limitation in cycle time.
 Importantly, their excessive wearing and cutting rate generally makes them less efficient when compared to light-cutting ceramic finishing media.

 5.2 Plastic or Preformed Resin-bonded Finishing Media:

 Resin-bonded or plastic finishing media may perhaps be said to have a wider range of abrasive variants than preformed ceramics.

 The most popular variant is those that have quartz as an abrasive.

 Plastic or resin-bonded finishing media are typically used for cutting steel workpieces before plating or finishing of zinc die-casting.

 But just as well, they can help to achieve excellent pre-plate finishing on any metal surface.